cmdupuis3/Blade-DSL/README.md

 Also, if your input data is symmetric between some neighboring dimensions, you can declare a symmetry vector for it by initializing a native C-array of size equal to the rank of the input array.
 Assign a unique number for every symmetry group.
 A symmetry group contains only dimensions that are mutually symmetric.
 If a dimension is not symmetric with any other, it is in its own symmetry group.
-The symmetry group must be passed to the input array as a template parameter, and likewise the closure inputs must have it as well.
+The symmetry vector must be passed to the input array as a template parameter, and likewise the closure inputs must have it as well.
 ```cpp
     static constexpr int symmetry[23] = {1,1,1,4,4,4,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23};